Xenoblade: Setting

-While the Xenoblade games do not share any setting directly, its universes are directly linked, except for Xenoblade Chronicles X, which is regarded as a spiritual successor.
+While the Xenoblade games do not share any setting directly, its universes are directly linked.
 Two colossal titans known as the Bionis and the Mechonis serve as the setting for Xenoblade Chronicles; with the Future Connected epilogue taking place in a smaller area, the Bionis's shoulder.
-Xenoblade Chronicles X takes place on an alien planet known as Mira.
 Xenoblade Chronicles 2 and its prequel Torna – The Golden Country take place in the world of Alrest, which contains several titans that house many different nations.
 Xenoblade Chronicles 3 takes place in the world of Aionios, a large continent made up of areas from Bionis and Alrest.

+The lone exception is Xenoblade Chronicles X, which is regarded as a spiritual successor to the first game and does not directly connect to the Chronicles trilogy.
+It takes place on Mira, an alien planet colonized by humanity.

 Characters

 To make each individual title in the series accessible for newcomers, a new cast of characters is introduced each time.
 Contrary to the developers' claim of making the games standalone experiences, a few characters have returned as part of the overarching narrative.
 Shulk and Rex, the main protagonists of Xenoblade Chronicles and Xenoblade Chronicles 2 respectively, reappear for the Xenoblade Chronicles 3 DLC campaign, Future Redeemed.
 Similarly, Melia Antiqua and Nia return as the Queens of Keves and Agnus in Xenoblade Chronicles 3.

 There are a few recurring character themes, with no narrative ties to previous games in the series.
-Much like Cid in the Final Fantasy series, Vandham is a recurring character name who has been in every Xenoblade Chronicles game, even tracing back to its roots in earlier Xeno games.
+Much like Cid in the Final Fantasy series, Vandham is a recurring character name who has been in every Xenoblade game, even tracing back to its roots in earlier Xeno games.
 Jack Vandham, Vandham, and Guernica Vandham appeared in Xenoblade Chronicles X, Xenoblade Chronicles 2, and Xenoblade Chronicles 3 respectively.
 Vandham also has a version in Xenoblade Chronicles that was renamed to Colonel Vangarre in the English localization.

 The Nopon are a recurring type of creature found in every entry in the series.
 They are a race of small winged hamster-like creatures.
 Despite their cute appearance, many Nopon have cunning or greedy behavior.
 Each game typically has a Nopon character who is either a playable party member or a travel companion.
 Another recurring character theme is a creature resembling a gorilla, typically named Territorial Rotbart at or around level 81.
 Territorial Rotbart or any other variation of a level 81 Unique Monster, is typically found in an early starting zone who terrorizes players once encountered.